 Today, a network of tracks and marked routes provide for public access and enjoyment over large parts of the covenants.

-The links below provide access to maps of walking and biking tracks ranging from short walks to challenging day trips some of which can form part of multi days trips in conjunction with neighbouring public conservation land.
+The links provide access to maps of walking and biking tracks ranging from short walks to challenging day trips some of which can form part of multi days trips in conjunction with neighbouring public conservation land.

 Backcountry tracks may be unformed and lightly marked and in locations with no huts or shelters.
 Users are urged to follow the link to Backcountry Safety Information before planning their trip.